StefFrustagli/narcissism-sources/TESTING.md

 ### JavaScript

 ### Python
-DA MODIFICARE

 [CI Python Linter](https://pep8ci.herokuapp.com/#) was used to validate the Python code.
-No errors were highlighted.
-View result [here](https://i.ibb.co/SnwWzTn/my-screenshots-2023-11-17-at-18-11-41.png).
+All the errors highlighted were fixed.

+### Lighthouse Testing

 ## Manual testing
 | **TO BE TESTED**                    | TEST ACTION                                                                                                                          | EXPECTED OUTCOME                                                                                                                                                            | Expected outcome in details                                                                                                                                                                                                          | TEST OUTCOME                                                                                       | FURTHER ACTIONS                             |